Trade Forex Trading

 1.2001 - 1.2000 = 1 pip

-If the trade moves in the direction of the trade, the trader will make a profit of $10 dollars.
-If the trade moves against the direction of the trade, the trader will make a loss of $10.
+If the trade transaction moves in the direction of the FX trade, the trader will make a profit of $10 dollars.
+If the trade transaction heads against the direction of the FX trade, the trader will accrue a loss of $10 dollars.

 The profit or loss will be: